jbush001/NyuziProcessor/firmware/3D-renderer/README.md

 # How to run

 - Install prerequisites mentioned in README at top level of project.
-- Note that this doesn't currently run on FPGA as is because it is larger than the internal SRAM that is addressible by the JTAG loader.
-A more complex bootloader is needed.

 ## Using instruction accurate simulator